Andy John: Episcopal ministry

 John was elected Bishop of Bangor on 9 October 2008 and was consecrated in Llandaff Cathedral on 29 November 2008, along with the new Bishop of St Davids, Wyn Evans.
 He was enthroned in Bangor Cathedral on 24 January 2009.

 On 6 December 2021, John was elected as Archbishop of Wales (remaining Bishop of Bangor) by an electoral college of the Church in Wales meeting at Holy Trinity Church, Llandrindod Wells; his election was confirmed and therefore he legally immediately took up the archiepiscopal see.
 He was formally enthroned as Archbishop of Wales on 30 April 2022.
 He was honoured as a member of Gorsedd Cymru in 2023 as were two previous archbishops of Wales, Barry Morgan and Rowan Williams.

+On 19th Jan 2024, John announced his new Assistant Bishop David Morris.

 On 27 June 2025, John unexpectedly announced his immediate retirement as Archbishop of Wales and Bishop of Bangor effective 31 August 2025.
-This followed the publication of two reports critical of behaviour at Bangor cathedral, where it was found that "sexual boundaries seemed blurred" and also that alcohol had been consumed to excess.
+This followed the publication of two reports critical of behaviour at Bangor Cathedral, where it was found that "sexual boundaries seemed blurred" and also that alcohol had been consumed to excess.
 Although John was not himself criticised for these failings, he apologised to those who had been hurt or let down.
 There were also allegations of financial mismanagement involving diocesan charities.
 After meeting with John, the Representative Body of the Church in Wales issued several recommendations to the diocese and the cathedral ending with a declaration of no confidence in the leadership at the diocese.

 Views

-John identifies himself with the Evangelical tradition of Anglicanism.
+Archbishop John identifies himself with the Evangelical tradition of Anglicanism.
 Some of his actions and views also align with Anglo-Catholicism and with liberalism.